dnobrega/DNS/docs/python.md

 # Python

-Here you can find some usefull links to install Anaconda and some useful Python libraries.
+Here you can find some useful links to install Anaconda and interesting Python libraries as well as specific tutorials.

 ## Anaconda